lilliannguyen97/Portfolio/Me/README.md

 * Stronger connections and development of bonds between clinician and student
 * Enhanced student telehealth experience due to better communication and trust
 * Gain insight into the clinicians’ perspective in order to improve their experience, which could indirectly produce positive student experiences

+*Note: UCLA Counseling and Psychological Services is not associated with this project.
+This is only a student-led project for class.*